 When Farwerck was Grand Commander he signed his official announcements in the Bulletin as “F.E.
 Farwerck” and most writings that were published as articles as “F.E.F.”.
 Also this makes sense.

 He was a bit inconsistent with his pseudonyms.
 Not all Masonic writings were signed with Van der Zuylen, for example.
 Also he sticked to his Masonic pseudonym decades after he left the lodge.
 This is of course his good right, but noticable.

 In 1953 Farwerck published a book as B.J. van der Zuylen, but he dedicated the book to his brother C.W.
 Farwerck, so should anybody have had doubts about the man behind the name, that was over after that.
 It was the last time he used that pseudonym too.
 The next book carries his own name and it is dedicated to his brother’s wife, Johanna Borrius.

 Then there is this other strange thing.
 After Farwerck had left both Le Droit Humain and the National Socialist Party, he did not publish anything for over a decade.
 In 1953/5, though, he published three books, none of them large.
 The publishing house is “Thule” which, in his biography, I list as his own publishing house.
 That is quite obvious, because Thule has Farwerck’s home address, but at one time another address on the other end of Hilversum, the place where he used to live, is mentioned.
 I also noticed an advertorial for one of these books, saying that the book can be obtained from the publisher, using the feminine version of the word!
 So why, and to whom, did he temporarily move his publishing house?
-That is something I have not yet figured out.
+See the answer to that question here.